LGBTQ rights in Brazil: Politics

-There are many pro-LGBT political parties in Brazil; the most influential are the Socialism and Liberty Party, the Workers' Party and the Communist Party of Brazil.
-The most influential pro-LGBT politicians in Brazil are Marta Suplicy Smith, Eduardo Suplicy and Jean Wyllys.
+There are many pro-LGBTQ political parties in Brazil; the most influential are the Socialism and Liberty Party, the Workers' Party and the Communist Party of Brazil.
+The most influential pro-LGBTQ politicians in Brazil are Marta Suplicy Smith, Eduardo Suplicy and Jean Wyllys.
 During the 2010 presidential elections in Brazil, all five presidential candidates were favorable to same-sex stable unions, including the elected President Dilma Rousseff.

 In 2010, there were 190 political candidates who signed the Brazilian Association of Gays, Lesbians, Bisexuals and Transsexuals's "Declaration of Commitment".
 Those elected included 1 governor, 1 senator, 17 congressmen/congresswomen and 25 state representatives.

-The Brazilian executive power has guaranteed many rights to LGBT Brazilians, such as the same social security pension benefits that heterosexual couples receive; the creation of the federal LGBT Council; prison visitation by same-sex couples; same income tax benefits that heterosexual couples receive; federal government recognition of same-sex marriages or same-sex stable unions for immigration purposes; health benefits for same-sex couples and mandatory health plans in the country; and LGBT people have a special place in Brazilian prisons, separate from other prisoners.
+The Brazilian executive power has guaranteed many rights to LGBT Brazilians, such as the same social security pension benefits that heterosexual couples receive; the creation of the federal LGBTQ Council; prison visitation by same-sex couples; same income tax benefits that heterosexual couples receive; federal government recognition of same-sex marriages or same-sex stable unions for immigration purposes; health benefits for same-sex couples and mandatory health plans in the country; and LGBTQ people have a special place in Brazilian prisons, separate from other prisoners.
 Transsexuals have the right to be called by social name and not by birth name and be forwarded to women's prisons.
-LGBT people in prisons also have the right to choose male or female clothing.
+LGBTQ people in prisons also have the right to choose male or female clothing.

-One of the candidates for the City Council of Salvador, Bahia, the third largest city in Brazil, was Leo Kret (Republican Party (PR-BA)), a travesti club dancer who was the most voted for of the candidates.
+One of the candidates for the City Council of Salvador, Bahia, the third largest city in Brazil, was Léo Kret (Republican Party (PR-BA)), a travesti club dancer who was the most voted for of the candidates.
 When she took office, she defied the dress code norms insisting that her wardrobe would be strictly feminine and insisted on using the women's restroom.
 Leo Kret received 12,861 votes in the city in the municipal elections of 2008.
-On election day, she said that she will defend LGBT rights.
+On election day, she said that she will defend LGBTQ rights.
 She has aspirations to become the President of Brazil one day.